JOY ANDERSON, PRESIDENT AND FOUNDER

 Dr. Anderson lives with her husband and daughter in a Connecticut apple orchard, and can be found in the fall pressing cider and boiling apple syrup.

-SIMI SHAH, INTERIM COO
+SIMI SHAH, STRATEGY LEAD

 Simi Wilhelm Shah is an experienced institutional investor who has spent 15 years in the social investment space spanning the US and UK markets.
 Most notably, she was the Investment Director of The Social Investment Business, a £400m fund using a variety of impact-first strategies and blended vehicles to achieve positive social and economic outcomes for UK beneficiaries.
 Simi was also a senior member of the founding team of Women Effect, a pilot project to develop capacity amongst investors to include gender analysis within their diligence.